JULIELab/gepi/gepi/readme-raw/README.md

 Important note: ***Do not edit the `README.md` file in the module roots*** if there exists a `readme-raw` subdirectory.
 The file in the root is just a Maven-filtered copy of the `readme-raw/README.md` file.
 The Maven filtering replaces Maven properties like the project version in the `readme-raw/README.md` file and puts the result in the module root, overriding the previous `README.md` file.

+### Update the Interaction Test Data

+The <code>gepi-core</code> and <code>gepi-webapp</code> projects employ interactions in JSON format for its integration tests.
+These interactions have the exact form that is sent to ElasticSearch in production.
+In tests it is also sent to an ElasticSearch server running in a Docker container using the Testcontainers project.
+The test data is managed in the <code>gepi/gepi-test-data/<code> project where the data files are placed.
+To place the test data into the <code>gepi-core/target/generated-resources</code> directory - where it belongs - the whole GePI project must be built:
+1) Navigate to the <code>gepi/gepi</code> directory of the repository.
+2) Use <code>mvn clean package -DskipTests</code>
+This can also be used to update the test data if the contents of the <code>gepi-test-data</code> module has changed, e.g. due to an index schema change that made a re-creation of the test data necessary.

 ### Update version

 Update the new version number in the following places: